scribu/wp-custom-field-taxonomies/readme.txt

 With this simple plugin, you can convert all custom fields with a certain key to terms in a certain taxonomy (post tags, categories, etc.), while maintaining the post association.

+To register custom taxonomies, you can use a plugin like [Simple Taxonomies](http://wordpress.org/extend/plugins/simple-taxonomies/).

 == Installation ==

 1. Unzip the archive and put the folder into your plugins folder (/wp-content/plugins/).